ETCCooperative/etc-cooperative-website/src/content/posts/2023-01-02-the-ethereum-classic-rpc-url-is-changing-from-ethercluster-to-rivet-cn/index.cn.md

 ***Support:***

 *Speaking of which, if you’re building on ETC and need support—or you have questions, comments, or feature requests, please join the Rivet discord server.
 We’ve got eyes on it 24/7 and we love hearing from buidlers—so don’t hesitate to reach out!
-Link: [https://discord.gg/7qUCDHqD](https://discord.gg/7qUCDHqD)"*
+Link: [https://discord.gg/7qUCDHqD](https://discord.gg/7qUCDHqD)*

 *Discord not your thing?
 No worries!
 Hit us up at [support@rivet.cloud](mailto:support@rivet.cloud) and we’ll get right back with you.*

 *Bottom line?
 We have always believed in the power of ETC to change the world, and we can’t wait to see what you’ll build next.
-If we can help, don’t hesitate to get in touch.*
+If we can help, don’t hesitate to get in touch."*

 ## Enterprise-Grade Support